Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

   2 side by side on medium devices.
 To do this I felt I would have to break my content into 3 rows of 2, but then I could not get the 3 x 3 on larger devices.
 If I chose to do it this way then the large view was very distorted so I made the decision to keep it as is.

+* When testing using Google Chrome Developer Tools, I used the "Lighthouse" tool to assess accessibility, through doing this I found my navbar icon wasn't accessible, I corrected this by adding "Aria-label".

 ## Code Validity